Desol07/devtools/README.md

-An open-source, educational checklist for evaluating low-cost one-page website quotes (Los Angeles) and deploying the finished site with clear ownership and predictable ongoing costs.

 Overview

 A $149 quote for a single-page website in Los Angeles is low enough that the main risks are usually not the page itself.
 The typical failure modes are: